agb32/cosmadoc/docs/source/acknowledgements.md

 Please include the appropriate standard wording below, as appropriate, in the acknowledgements of all papers that make use of the Durham DiRAC facility.

-Papers without an acknowledgment will not be counted as DiRAC papers.
+Papers without an acknowledgement will not be counted as DiRAC papers.
 It is becoming increasingly important that we can demonstrate how productive the DiRAC facilities are when applying for future HPC systems, so we need every paper to count.

 ## New Wording (2018 onwards)